ggmichael/craterstats/docs/manual.md

   -yrange
                         y-axis range, log(min) log(max)

-  -isochrons [isochrons] comma-separated isochron list in Ga, e.g. `-isochrons 1,3,3.7a,4a`.
+  -isochrons comma-separated isochron list in Ga, e.g. `-isochrons 1,3,3.7a,4a`.
-                        Optional combined suffix to modify label:
+                        Each with optional suffix to modify label:
   - n - suppress label
   - a - place above instead of below
   - s - small font size